 Trying to solve conflict by doing the same thing over and over again will get you a spouse who feels like they are going insane.
 It will not strengthen your marriage.

 You can’t have a relationship with anyone without having conflicts.
 You especially can’t marry someone and expect there to never be conflict.
 Some amount of conflict in marriage is necessary.
-There is no better way strengthen your marriage than being willing to face conflicts that arise head on.
+There is no better way to strengthen your marriage than being willing to face conflicts that arise head on.

 There is much to be learned about yourself and your spouse when dealing with marital conflict.
 Conflict teaches you when you are wrong and how to take responsibility.
 It also, if handled correctly, teaches you to focus on the future of your marriage instead of the conflict in your marriage.